phonchi/awesome-spark/README.md

 ### Profilings

 * [Memory Profiler](https://github.com/fabianp/memory_profiler) - Monitor Memory usage of Python code which can help to profiling pyspark.

+### In Memory Layer

+* [Alluxio](http://www.alluxio.org/) - Memory speed virtual distributed storage system that supports running Spark.
+* [Apache Ignite](https://ignite.apache.org/) - Apache Ignite is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets that supports spark
+* [SnappyData](https://www.snappydata.io/) - SnappyData is a high performance in-memory data platform for mixed workload applications.
+Built on Apache Spark, SnappyData provides a unified programming model for streaming, transactions, machine learning and SQL Analytics in a single cluster.

 ## Related Project
 * [Apache Kudu](https://kudu.apache.org/) - A new addition to the open source Apache Hadoop ecosystem, Apache Kudu completes Hadoop's storage layer to enable fast analytics on fast data.